CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 #### Bike movement

-At the time of writing, bike totals are reported only by the number of cyclists that enter the intersection from a given approach/leg.
-Bike totals also include "bikes on sidewalk".
+At the time of writing, bike totals are reported only by the number of cyclists that enter the intersection from a given approach/leg and the number of "bikes on crosswalk".
 Turning movements are currently not available [in `bigdata`](#where-can-i-access-the-data).

 #### Pedestrian movement